California University Buildings

 MAINTENANCE ANNEX A

-Built in 1973, Morgan Hall, also known as the Learning Resource Center houses the communication studies programs and the nursing program.
+Built in 1973, Morgan Hall, also known as the Learning Resource Center houses the communication studies programs and the nursing and psychology programs.

 PHILIPSBURG SCHOOL SOCCER COMPLEX